helenclx/leilukin-site/src/shrines/asummersend/trivia.md

 ---
 layout: asummersend/content
 title: Trivia
-pageTitle: A Summer's End — Hong Kong 1986 Trivia
+pageTitle: A Summer’s End — Hong Kong 1986 Trivia
-desc: A collection of trivia about A Summer's End — Hong Kong 1986.
+desc: A collection of trivia about A Summer’s End — Hong Kong 1986.
 tags: a summers end shrine page
 toc: true
 eleventyNavigation:
     key: Trivia
-    parent: A Summer's End Shrine
+    parent: A Summer’s End Shrine
     order: 2
 ---

-Here is a collection of trivia about the characters from {% cite "A Summer's End — Hong Kong 1986" %} provided by the developer Oracle and Bone on their social media pages, especially [Tumblr](https://oracleandbone.tumblr.com/).
+Here is a collection of trivia about the characters from {% cite "A Summer’s End — Hong Kong 1986" %} provided by the developer Oracle and Bone on their social media pages, especially [Tumblr](https://oracleandbone.tumblr.com/).

 ---